Improving Brain Tumour Care surveys share your experiences and help create change

 • unlikely to spread.

-Grade 1 meningiomas are the most common and may not cause symptoms for many years after diagnosis, therefore not needing immediate treatment.
+Grade 1 meningiomas are the most common and may not cause symptoms for many years after diagnosis.
+So, immediate treatment is not always needed.

 • meningothelial